Uncertain future for global diamond trade as profits vanish

 Manufacturers' margins are also being squeezed by retailers, including big chains that have been consolidating to cut costs.

-Last year, the two largest U.S. mid-tier jewelry store chains combined, with Signet Jewelers (SIG.N) buying Zale Corp for $1.46 billion.
-Hong Kong's Chow Tai Fook Jewellery Group (1929.HK), the world's largest retailer by market value, bought U.S.-based Hearts on Fire for $150 million.
+Last year, the two largest U.S. mid-tier jewellery store chains combined, with Signet Jewelers buying Zale Corp for $1.46 billion.
+Hong Kong's Chow Tai Fook Jewellery Group, the world's largest retailer by market value, bought U.S.-based Hearts on Fire for $150 million.

-Even-Zohar said that although overall retail jewelry sales were buoyant, jewelers were now putting fewer and smaller diamonds in their pieces.
+Even-Zohar said that although overall retail jewellery sales were buoyant, jewellers were now putting fewer and smaller diamonds in their pieces.

-"There is little comfort for a diamond manufacturer or trader if the retail jeweler sells more diamond jewelry, when the pieces contain less diamonds.
+"There is little comfort for a diamond manufacturer or trader if the retail jeweller sells more diamond jewellery, when the pieces contain less diamonds.
 So much for the retail growth figures," he said.

 The manufacturers service the debt while they work on the diamonds, bearing the risk that prices could fall before they have a finished product to sell.
 That risk has put off banks, which have cut back lending or pulled out entirely.

-Israel's Bank Leumi (LUMI.TA) closed its diamond business and Belgian group KBC (KBC.BR) said it was winding down Antwerp Diamond Bank.
-Lenders in Dubai, like the National Bank of Fujairah NBF.AD, have tried to fill the financing gap, but traders say it is not enough.
+Israel's Bank Leumi closed its diamond business and Belgian group KBC said it was winding down Antwerp Diamond Bank.
+Lenders in Dubai, like the National Bank of Fujairah, have tried to fill the financing gap, but traders say it is not enough.

 (Editing by Peter Graff)